-There are many factors that affect average snowboard speed.
+Many factors affect the average speed for snowboarding.
 We can consider the Rider’s skills, equipment, snow conditions, and terrain as the main variables.

 Riders Skill Level:

-An experienced rider is able to use his experience to boost the speed while riding the board.
+An experienced rider can use his experience to boost the speed while riding the board.

 Experience riders use their body weight and keen knowledge of snowboarding to exhilarate the board speed.
 They use some techniques to do so.